A NEW MILESTONE IN DIAGNOSING SYNUCLEINOPATHIES LIKE PARKINSON’S DISEASE

 - REM sleep behavior disorder

-An abnormal test that identifies phosphorylated synuclein (p-syn) within cutaneous nerves is highly specific for a diagnosis of a synucleinopathy, but cannot distinguish between the synucleinopathies.
-Physicians should use the results of the Syn-One Test along with other clinical features to help make a more specific diagnosis.
+A test that identifies phosphorylated alpha-synuclein in cutaneous nerve fibers is highly specific for a diagnosis of a synucleinopathy but does not currently distinguish between synucleinopathies.
+Physicians should use the results of the Syn-One Test in combination with other clinical features to help make a more specific diagnosis.

 Syn-One Test Advantages